hasura/ndc-spec/specification/src/specification/queries/filtering.md

 ## `EXISTS` expressions

-An `EXISTS` expression tests whether a row exists in some possibly-related table, and is denoted by an expression with a `type` field of `exists`.
+An `EXISTS` expression tests whether a row exists in some possibly-related collection, and is denoted by an expression with a `type` field of `exists`.

-`EXISTS` expressions can query related or unrelated tables.
+`EXISTS` expressions can query related or unrelated collections.

-### Related Tables
+### Related Collections

-Related tables are related to the original table by a relationship in the `table_relationships` field of the top-level [`QueryRequest`](../../reference/types.md#queryrequest).
+Related collections are related to the original collection by a relationship in the `collection_relationships` field of the top-level [`QueryRequest`](../../reference/types.md#queryrequest).

 For example, this query fetches authors who have written articles whose titles contain the string `"Functional"`: